 Their third album, 'Hit City' in 1964, introduced a partnership with producer Gary Usher, who employed a team of experienced session musicians on ensuing Surfaris' releases.
 In 1965, with the British Invasion in full swing, the group abandoned beach and hot-rod themes for folk rock and had a #2 hit in Japan with a song called "Kareen".
 They also recorded music for the movie The Lively Set, starring James Darren.

 Ron Wilson had developed into an accomplished lead singer and with Ken Forssi replacing Connolly on bass, the Surfaris completed a promising but ultimately failed recording of "It Ain't Me Babe".
 When the contract with Usher ended, the group broke up.
 Newcomer Forssi then joined a band called 'Love', who had a hit with "My Little Red Book", but no other member achieved similar success.
-Ron Wilson died in poverty after suffering a brain aneurysm in May of 1989.
+Ron Wilson died after suffering a brain aneurysm in May of 1989.